JaimeQuezadaJr/clip-central/README.md

 # Fortnite Clips Website

-A web application to showcase Fortnite gameplay clips using React, Flask, and Google Drive API.
+A web app to showcase Fortnite gameplay clips using React, Flask, and Google Drive API.

 ## Project Structure